 Who are the Board members & the Board?

 The Board consists of leading directors of knowledge institutions, members of boards of directors of companies and aldermen and mayors from the Amsterdam Metropolitan Area.
-Together they formulate the strategic direction with ambitions for it 6 themes and the programs TechConnect and Amsterdam Smart City for the smart, green and healthy region in 2025.
+Together they set the strategic direction with ambitions for 6 themes and the programs TechConnect, Amsterdam Smart City and House of Skills for a smart, green and healthy region in 2025.

 The Board conducts the strategic-economic discussion about the future region.
 In addition, they commit to one or more initiatives and deploy their own resources, knowledge and networks to realize these ambitions.

 What is the Network Council?

 140 members of the Network Council actively contribute to the realization of the region’s ambitions.
 They initiate and develop initiatives together with other partners and/or contribute to the Board’s programs.
 Initiatives that make and keep the region attractive to live and work.
 In addition, they participate in discussions about topics on the Board agenda.
 Their social involvement in the region is of great importance.
 Together they are building a smart, healthy and green future for the region.
 Want to become a member too?
 Then click here.

 The International Advisory Board (IAB) was established by the Board to provide a strong connection between the work of the Board and relevant international developments such as insights from other urban regions.

 As an advisor, the IAB contributes to the international network development and strategic positioning of the Amsterdam Metropolitan Area in Europe and the rest of the world.
 The members of the IAB are also valuable ambassadors abroad for the region.

 Curious about who is in the IAB?
 Then click here.